bagit-profiles/bagit-profiles-specification/aptrust-changes/README.md

    ]
 ```

+Because APTrust, Chronopolis, DuraCloud, LOCKSS, and MetaArchive are all participating in the BTR grant, all may at some point be supporting the BTR profile idea of specifying allowed manifest algorithms without prescribing which specific one should be used.

 ## Deserialization-Match-Required

 Finally, APTrust has one request related to validating serialized bags.
 We currently enforce a recommendation that was part of version 14 of the BagIt spec but was later dropped.
 [Section 4.2](https://tools.ietf.org/html/draft-kunze-bagit-14#page-11) of the old spec said: